amallen02/architect-flow-public-api-blueprint/blueprint/index.md

 ## Test your flow

 Dial a phone number that was provided to the `did_numbers` attribute in `main.tf`.
 If everything deployed correctly, you should hear "Welcome to the main menu.
 Press 1 to connect to an agent.
 Press 2 to disconnect."
-After pressing 1, you will be transferred to the primary or secondary queue depending on agent availability in the primary queue.
+After you select option 1, you will be transferred to the primary or secondary queue, which depend on the agents availability in the primary queue.

 ## Additional resources